What is the Sleep On Cue iPhone App?

 What is the most common mistake users of the app make?

 The most common mistake is for a user to have the volume of the tones set too loudly.
-The tone volume must be VERY faint.
+The tone volume should be set VERY faint.
 The tones should sound like a distant foghorn.
 The app has a practice module in the beginning where you can test out the tones.
 Simply use the volume controls on the side of your phone, and you may find that using earbud headphones work well too.

 I see a lot of smartphone apps that monitor sleep.
 How is the Sleep On Cue app different?

 Unlike sleep tracking apps, Sleep On Cue is the first and only scientifically-based sleep training app that actually detects the start of sleep precisely.
 The app lets you practice falling asleep sleep, repeatedly, around bedtime, after any poor night of sleep.
 In fact, if your sleep tracking app or device is informing you that you are not sleeping well, the Sleep On Cue sleep-training app is what you need.